Rocket Kitten

 Rocket Kitten or the Rocket Kitten Group is a hacker group thought to be linked to the Iranian government.
-The threat actor group has targeted organizations and individuals in the Middle East, particularly Israel, Saudi Arabia, Iran as well as the United States and Europe.
+The threat actor group has targeted a variety of organizations and individuals, particularly in the Middle East, including Israel, Saudi Arabia, Iran, the United States, and the Netherlands.

 Origins

 Cybersecurity firm FireEye first identified the group as Ajax Security Team, writing that the group appears to have been formed in 2010 by the hacker personas "Cair3x" and "HUrr!c4nE!".
 By 2012, the threat actor group turned their focus to Iran's political opponents.
 Their targeted attack campaigns, dubbed "Rocket Kitten", have been known since mid-2014.
 By 2013 or 2014, Rocket Kitten had shifted its focus to malware-based cyberespionage.

 Security firm Check Point describes Rocket Kitten as an "attacker group of Iranian origin."

 Rocket Kitten's code uses Persian language references.
 The group's targets are involved in defense, diplomacy, international affairs, security, policy research, human rights, and journalism.
 According to Check Point, the group has targeted Iranian dissidents, the Saudi royal family, Israeli nuclear scientists and NATO officials.
 Security researchers found that they carried out a "common pattern of spearphishing campaigns reflecting the interests and activities of the Iranian security apparatus."
 Other researchers determined that Rocket Kitten's attacks bore a similarity to those attributed to Iran's Revolutionary Guards.
 Intelligence officials from the Middle East and Europe linked Rocket Kitten to the Iranian military establishment.
 Rocket Kitten favours a Remote Access Trojan, and by 2015, researchers found it was using customised malware.